BECKY'S BEEZZZS IN THE COMMUNITY

 As an association we are able to support each other greatly in our beekeeping practices, we are often asked for advice and receive plenty of advice in return.
 Beekeeping is rarely one size fits all, so as a collective we can often come up with various solutions to one problem, we’re almost a ‘hive mind’ so to speak!

 Becky also helps with the beginner beekeeping course by teaching one of the many modules available at Andover Beekeeper's Association teaching apiary.

 Bee Farmer’s Association

 Looking at a more national scale, we are also part of BFA which is great to be a part of when you’ve outgrown your hobbyist boots.
-Becky is heavily involved with the BFA as she is a member of the board of directors.
+Becky is heavily involved with the BFA as she is a member of the board of directors responsible for the BFA Apprenticeship Scheme.
 They manage many great courses to ensure our professional development and that we keep on top of the latest news in the honeybee industry.